 See recordings conducted by McNeely of Bernard Herrmann's Vertigo, Farenheit 451, Psycho, Citizen Kane, and the unused Torn Curtain, as well as John Barry's Out of Africa.
 With the RSNO, he has produced the Batman Trilogy CD (with music by Danny Elfman and Elliot Goldenthal) and also "Star Wars: Shadows of the Empire".
-This started life as a Stars Wars book, which then became a Video Game.
-The music from the video game was then expanded into this CD which also features adapted versions of the familiar themes composed by John Williams for the movies.

 There are also some CDs of music from the TV series "The Young Indiana Jones Chronicles", each generally including episodes scored by McNeely and episodes by Laurence Rosenthal: